How to start a scrap metal business from the ground up

 Grading and margins

-A frequent miscalculation involves poor metal grading.
+Poor metal grading is one of the fastest ways to lose money.
 If you buy mixed, dirty aluminum but price it as clean aluminum, your profit disappears.
 Your ability to correctly identify and sort metals directly protects your margins.
-Aim for a gross margin of 20-40% on most metals.
+Aim for a gross margin of 20 to 40% on most metals.

-For example, if the spot price for clean #1 copper wire is $3.50 per pound, you might offer suppliers $2.80.
+For example, suppose the spot price for clean #1 copper wire is $3.50 per pound.
+You might offer suppliers $2.80.
 After you process it, you could sell it to a larger smelter for $3.25, which leaves you with a $0.45 per pound margin before your operational costs.

 Here are 4 immediate steps to take: